Cezzie/Master-Thesis-Optimization-Methods-for-Semiconductor-Crystal-Growth-Processes/README.md

 # Optimization Methods for Semiconductor Crystal Growth Processes

-This repository contains code and resources related to a Master’s thesis on the optimization of semiconductor crystal growth using numerical simulations and machine learning techniques.
+This repository contains code and resources related to my Master’s thesis on the optimization of semiconductor crystal growth using numerical simulations and machine learning techniques.

+By J.V.J.
+Schardijn

 ## License